 What is it like being a Hispanic-owned bridal boutique?

-Elaina: “Honestly it feels AWESOME!
+Elaina from Roselily Bridal: “Honestly it feels AWESOME!
 Owning your own business in general is so rewarding, but to know that you are in the minority, not the majority, really is something extremely special.
 I think we can all appreciate our own accomplishments in this life, but it does feel quite honorable to be able to do what I do knowing where I came from.
-I didn’t grow up wealthy, but my mother raised me to work hard and be kind and I hope to do my family and heritage proud.”
+I didn’t grow up wealthy, but my mother raised me to work hard and be kind, and I hope to do my family and heritage proud.”

-Jeannette: “Being a Hispanic owned business has its advantages of being bi-lingual, especially in our community where we have a mix of cultures.
+Jeannette from Jae-Geo’s Bridal and Tuxedo: “Being a Hispanic-owned business has its advantages of being bi-lingual, especially in our community where we have a mix of cultures.
 Our culture is very family-orientated and welcoming, which means a lot of our customers become our friends.
-I am also a member of the Las Amigas de Nuevo Mexico organization, which helps promote Hispanic-owned businesses and Latinx-owned businesses and gives me recognition as a female-owned successful business.”
+I am also a member of the Las Amigas de Nuevo Mexico organization, which helps promote Hispanic-owned businesses and Latinx-owned businesses and gives me recognition as a female-owned, successful business.”

 How do you connect with your brides?

-Elaina: “I’m a hopeless romantic at heart, so connecting with my brides and falling in love with their love stories is such a joy for me.
-No two brides’ stories are the same and each one is an opportunity to make an impact and let them know they are beautiful and loved.
-I’ve said it before, but I really am all about women empowerment and I want each one of my brides to feel their absolute best at my shop.
+Elaina from Roselily Bridal: “I’m a hopeless romantic at heart.
+So, connecting with my brides and falling in love with their love stories is such a joy for me.
+No two brides’ stories are the same.
+Working with each one is an opportunity to make an impact and let them know they are beautiful and loved.
+I’ve said it before, but I really am all about women empowerment, and I want each one of my brides to feel their absolute best at my shop.
 I am their biggest cheerleader and cannot wait to be their hype girl at their bridal appointment!
 I am always so excited to see what they fall in love with at Roselily Bridal.”

 What do you want brides to know about your store?

-Elaina: “We are a girl gang with mad skills that are incredibly passionate about what we do and who we serve.
-We are a high-energy and upbeat team that kills it in the bridal and tuxedo game!
+Elaina from Roselily Bridal: “We are a girl gang with mad skills.
+We are incredibly passionate about what we do and whom we serve!
+Our high-energy and upbeat team kill it in the bridal and tuxedo game!
 We are each other’s biggest cheerleaders and love to make brides’ dreams come true each day.
 I want your experience to be so elevated and special because that is truly what I think every bride deserves.
 I want my brides to feel so taken care of and fussed over when they come in here.
-Here at Roselily Bridal & Tuxedo, we care deeply about your vision and personal style, and cannot wait to help bring your wedding style dreams to life!
+Here at Roselily Bridal & Tuxedo, we care deeply about your vision and personal style.
+We cannot wait to help bring your wedding style dreams to life!”

 I’m just so grateful and honored for this opportunity to share my story.
 I hope to inspire those around me to go for it and make those dreams a reality!
 My fellow Hispanic women, you are worthy and so capable in this life.
 Dream big and shine bright!”

-Jeannette: “Our customer service is what we are very well known for.
+Jeannette from Jae-Geo’s Bridal and Tuxedo: “Our customer service is what we are very well known for.
 We accommodate our customers to the best we possibly can to make their special event memorable.
-Our store has also won many awards for the best store display window and has been voted #1 Bridal Store in our city.”
+Our store has also won many awards!
+We have some for the best store display window and it has been voted #1 Bridal Store in our city.”

 We LOVE Our Authorized Retailers!

-THANK YOU so much to the amazing owners of these Hispanic-owned businesses who took the time to give us this valuable insight and tell their stories!
-You can show some love by supporting your local Latina-owned businesses.
-Hire local Hispanic-owned businesses for parts of your wedding like caterers, florists, photographers, event planners, musicians, and more!
+THANK YOU so much to the amazing owners of these Hispanic-owned businesses who gave us this valuable insight!
+You can show some love by supporting your local Latinx-owned businesses by hiring Hispanic businesses to make your wedding special!

 Connect with these fabulous boutiques and Latinx-owned businesses in your area on social media: